fuzzylogicxx/fuzzylogic/posts/html-with-superpowers-from-dave-rupert.md

 </figure>

-…which the Web Component auto-converts into its javascript-dependent _Tabs_ template…
+…but the Web Component’s JavaScript would upgrade this into interactive tabs…

 <figure>